slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Avoiding conflict will not keep peace, will rot it.
 Rotten peace builds resentment.

 Don’t avoid relevant conflicts.
 Small (but relevant) conflicts will grow into big conflicts.
-When someone is out of line, don’t let it slide too far.
-If you let someone treat you poorly for too long in order to avoid conflict, things will get so bad that you then have to have a huge fight in order to correct them.
-What could have been very small is now a real problem that may compromise your relationship, business.
+What could have been very small is now a real problem that may compromise your relationship.

-> *'I am either part of the solution or part of the problem.'*

 > *'Well-kept gardens die by pacifism.'*

 ### On conflict resolution

-- Offer value from the start: Set the stage by coming in smiling, pay a compliment, make a joke and shake hands.
 - Show some empathy and use “we” to show you’re on the same team.
 - Take responsibility
-- Bring options to the table: an high-value person always knows what they want before they come to the table.
+- Bring options to the table.
 Understand also that it’s easier to negotiate down

+> *'I am either part of the solution or part of the problem.'*